nsys-code/nsys-hack-house/README.md

 ## Description

-The IoT dashboard showing data from sensors.
-The goal is to create an application showing metrics from various sensors (humidity, temperature etc) located in a smart home and/or building.
+The Nsys #HackTheHouse is an IoT dashboard showing data from sensors.
+The goal is to create an application showing metrics from the various sensors (humidity, temperature etc) located in a smart home and/or building.
-Based on collected data the dashboard can provide analytic and predictions data such as energy saving, house happiness etc. Access to external data for dashboard is based on adapters where an individual adapter is providing access to data from particular vendor and/or IoT platform.
+Based on collected data the dashboard can provide analytic and predictions data such as energy saving, house happiness etc. Access to external data for dashboard is provided by adapter that is responsible for the integration with the external platform of the 3rd party such as vendor specific system or another IoT platform.

 The Nsys #HackTheHouse implementation is based on the [Nsys Platform](http://www.nsys.org).